 The Assistance of a Skilled Fargo Attorney

 Despite these advantages, there are some limitations to Totten Trusts.
 Attorney Stephen Welle has a deep understanding of the various applicable laws and how to help achieve your estate planning goals.
-If you require assistance with a Totten Trust or any other type of estate planning tool, contact the legal counsel at O’Keeffe O’Brien Lyson Foss.
+If you require assistance with a Totten Trust or any other type of estate planning tool, contact the legal counsel at O’Keeffe O’Brien Lyson Attorneys.
 Our Fargo law firm can also be reached at 701-235-8000 or 877-235-8002.